77063code/aaliya-gallery/README.md

     9. Added title and height to the images model
     10. displayname and height will have to be deleted as part of the 2nd part of the commit
     11. Cleaned up error display on register pages, but still not very clean and problems on firefox

+V1.7
+1. Branch - password-reset
+2. Date - 06/04/20
+3. Features
+	1. Added a new route for users, so the user who wants to change the password is sent an email
+	2. Added a Forgot Password link in login.html
+	3. Create a form and an end-point to reset the password
+	4. Corrected a small text error in register-browser.js
+	5. Added a field passwordhashcode in user model and also a function to initialize the hash
+	6. Deleted length field from image model

 WHAT FIELDS ARE NEEDED FOR THE IMAGE COLLECTION